 Additional Lead Scoring Opportunities in HubSpot

 Breaking out your traditional lead scoring model into implicit and explicit scores is just the tip of the iceberg.
-There are many other interesting and useful applications for custom scoring properties in HubSpot.
+HubSpot offers many other interesting and useful applications for custom scoring properties.

 Score Existing Customers for Upselling